greenfieldt/SBTutorial/tutorial.md

 ### News Card Story ###

-Let's add some roughed out placeholders for our news card.
-When we recompile and check story book we will find chrome complaining that mat-card-title is not a known element.
-The reason for this is that the storybook story is taking the place of your app module.
-So we have to load all of our dependencies in the story itself and since we are using Angular Material -- nothing is working.

--
+When running our components in Storybook the story will take the place of our module in the sense that it is here were we will need to define import array and inject any state we may need for our Component.
+Storybook has the concept of a simple story and a Composite story.
+Composite stories are built

 ``` typescript
 //add the following modules to our newscard.stories.ts decleration array